 Operatives that hold a current ACS certificate do not need to go through the full assessment procedure but are eligible to attend a shortened re-certification assessment which is both quicker and cheaper.
 Areas of competence are broken down into work areas and a wide number of assessments are available to enable competency to be demonstrated in all areas of gas utilisation.

 Operatives who do not hold a current ACS certificate are not eligible to attend the shortened assessment and will need to be fully assessed for all work types that they intend to carry out.

-Upon receipt and verification of the Application for Certification and Assessment documents UK Certification will send you a certificate and record card.
-In all cases, the certificate and record card is issued for your personal use but remain the property of UK Certification and may be withdrawn if the conditions of issue are not complied with.
+Upon receipt and verification of the Application for Certification and Assessment documents, UK Certification will send you a certificate and record card stating all qualifications.
+In all cases, the certificate and record card are issued for your personal use but remain the property of UK Certification and may be withdrawn if the conditions of issue are not complied with.

 Lost certificates and record cards can be replaced by application, and Gastec can guide you on who to contact.
 All UK Certification certificates and record cards issued (including replacements) are subject to a fee.

-The certificate category is valid for five years.
-UK Certification will send you a reminder letter, indicating the date your certificate expires, together with a list of UK Certification approved assessment and training centres.
-A completed category will not be valid if the expiry date has passed.
-Work-related categories will not be valid if the core certificate has expired.
+Most ACS certificates are valid for five years.
+Your certification body or Gastec will usually send you a reminder email, indicating the date your certificate expires.
+Any certification will not be valid if the expiry date has passed. appliance/pipework-related categories will not be valid if the core certificate has expired.
+E.G

-No. Once you have proved competence and hold the appropriate certificates you are able to apply for Gas Safety Register registration.
-Further details of the application procedure are available from Gas Safety Register.
+No. Once you have proved competence and hold the appropriate certificates you are able to apply for Gas Safe registration.
+Further details of the application procedure are available from the Gas Safe Register.

-Self-employed engineers and employers need to be registered with Gas Safety Register by law before they can carry out gas work.
-If you work for a company they should be Gas Safety Register registered and should provide a list of all operatives they employ that can be shown to any customers via the Gas Safe portal.
+Self-employed engineers and employers need to be registered with the Gas Safe Register by law before they can carry out gas work.
+If you work for a company they should be Gas Safe registered and should provide a list of all operatives they employ that can be shown to any customers via the Gas Safe portal.